Lewis Galoob Toys, Inc. v. Nintendo of America, Inc.: Injunction and decision

 On July 2, 1990, District Judge Robert Howard Schnacke granted Nintendo a preliminary injunction, preventing Galoob from selling the Game Genie until the dispute was fully resolved.
-It also ordered Nintendo to post a bond (initially $100,000, later increased to $15million), in order to ensure Galoob be compensated for sales lost during the injunction, should Galoob win the case.
+It also ordered Nintendo to post a bond (initially $100,000, later increased to $15 million), in order to ensure Galoob be compensated for sales lost during the injunction, should Galoob win the case.
 Galoob appealed the injunction, but the Ninth Circuit Court of Appeals affirmed the lower court's decision on February 7, 1991, and the dispute would proceed to trial in April.

 A similar lawsuit launched by Nintendo in November 1990 against Camerica in Canada seeking an interlocutory injunction was dismissed by the Federal Court of Canada's Trial Division in February 1991.
 The court's Appeal Division upheld the decision on May 24, 1991.

 On July 12, 1991, District Judge Fern M. Smith ruled that Galoob had not violated Nintendo's copyrights.
 In her ruling, Smith compared usage of the Game Genie to "skipping portions of a book" or fast-forwarding through a purchased movie.
 She also compared use of the Game Genie to altering a copyrighted board game for personal use; Nintendo conceded that this would be allowed under copyright.
-In determining that use of the Game Genie was non-infringing, Smith wrote that "Having paid Nintendo a fair return, the consumer may experiment with the product and create new variations of play, for personal enjoyment, without creating a derivative work."
+In determining that use of the Game Genie was non-infringing, Smith wrote that "having paid Nintendo a fair return, the consumer may experiment with the product and create new variations of play, for personal enjoyment, without creating a derivative work".
 She also ruled in the alternative, that it would still fall under fair use and was not infringing.
 The decision lifted the injunction on Galoob that had been in place for just over a year.
-In December 1991, a hearing was held to determine how much of the $15million bond would be awarded to Galoob to compensate for losses during the approximately one-year period they were prohibited from selling the Game Genie.
-Partly using extrapolated sales data from Canada, the court found that because Galoob's losses actually exceeded $15million, it was entitled to the entire amount, plus legal fees.
+Months later in December, a hearing was held to determine how much of the $15 million bond would be awarded to Galoob to compensate for losses during the approximately one-year period they were prohibited from selling the Game Genie.
+Partly using extrapolated sales data from Canada, the court found that because Galoob's losses actually exceeded $15 million, it was entitled to the entire amount, plus legal fees.